vuongxuongminh/go_router_plus/README.md

 All of your screens must be extends an abstraction class `Screen` providing by this package.
 The following methods, getters need to implements:

-+ Method `builder(BuildContext context, GoRouterState state)` must be redeclare return type to `Widget` or `Page<void>`, in common case you should use `Widget` but if you want to [control the transition of screen](https://gorouter.dev/transitions) you should use `Page<void>`.
++ Method `build(BuildContext context, GoRouterState state)` must be redeclare return type to `Widget` or `Page<void>`, in common case you should use `Widget` but if you want to [control the transition of screen](https://gorouter.dev/transitions) you should use `Page<void>`.
 + Getter `routeName` declare route name of the screen must be unique.